Middle East Television: Christian Broadcasting Network, 1982–2001

 On June 5, 1997, METV launched its 24-hour programming broadcast on the Israeli satellite Amos 2.
 This increased the potential audience from 11 million to 70 million viewers with a signal now reaching all of Western Asia (except Yemen), as well as Afghanistan, Egypt, Greece, Libya, Sudan, Tajikistan, Turkmenistan, and Uzbekistan.
 Up until then, the cable companies received the terrestrial signal direct from Lebanon in precarious quality.
 The start of satellite broadcasts to the Middle Eastern region also enabled the cable companies in Israel to broadcast METV on a uniform location, channel 24, and to receive the channel in better quality.
 The plans also outlined METV as a cheaper alternative for Israeli advertisers, as well as the opportunity for such advertisers to appear on the channel on Sundays and Thursdays, when METV's primetime had its programming translated to Hebrew.
 Negotiations with Israeli independent production companies were underway to create original programming for the Israeli market, as well as an agreement with the National Football League to carry its games, including the annual Super Bowl, on Sunday nights with Hebrew commentary.
 In addition, the Israeli company Charlton started to sell advertising time on the channel, and had the rights to the soccer matches that were broadcast on it from the English Premier League, the UEFA Champions League and the Italian league Serie A. These rights were formerly held by Channel 5, ICP's sports channel.
 The emergence of METV in this phase caused the channel to be referred to as "the other commercial channel".

 On October 1, 1998, it conducted a combined broadcast of two football matches between Maccabi Haifa and Paris Saint-Germain and between Beitar Jerusalem and Glasgow Rangers, from the Champions League, which received a 29% viewing percentage in Israel.
 Due to its activity in the Israeli market, the franchisees of Channel 2 petitioned the High Court, in November 1998, with a request to order the cessation of cable broadcasts, which harmed their income from advertising.
 In January 1999, the Cable Broadcasting Council decided that the channel's broadcasts in Israel require a permit from the council, and without a permit, the broadcasts are prohibited and advertising is prohibited in them.
 Then an agreement was reached according to which the channel undertook to reduce the broadcasts with subtitles or dubbing into Hebrew, and the advertising for the Israeli market.

 In anticipation of the Israeli decision to pull out of Southern Lebanon, Middle East Television began searching for a new broadcast facility in May 1999.
 On May 2, 2000, Middle East Television completed the construction of its new station and began its digital broadcast from Cyprus.
+A few weeks later, on May 30, its former facilities were seized by Hezbollah, though the station had already removed crucial equipment from Marjayoun in the weeks leading up to the relocation.